-The men and women who serve our country in uniform too often suffer debilitating physical, mental, and emotional difficulties after their service have ended.
+The men and women who serve our country in uniform too often suffer debilitating physical, mental, and emotional difficulties after their service has ended.
 Though healthcare for veterans has been an ongoing national discussion for some time, relatively little attention has been paid to the most common disabilities diagnosed in veterans: Tinnitus and hearing loss.

 Two words: Noise exposure.
 Sure, some vocations are noisier than others.
-Say you’re a librarian (and it’s not story time, so there aren’t a bunch of little kids running around!).
+Say you’re a librarian (and it’s not storytime, so there aren’t a bunch of little kids running around!).
 You’d likely be exposed to decibel levels ranging from a whisper (about 30 dBA) to normal conversation (60 dBA).

 As loud as a heavy construction site is, active military personnel are regularly exposed to much louder sounds.
-This is certainly true in combat areas, where troops hear sounds like gunfire (150 dBA), hand grenades (158 dBA) and artillery (180 dBA).
+This is certainly true in combat areas, where troops hear sounds like gunfire (150 dBA), hand grenades (158 dBA), and artillery (180 dBA).
 But military bases–whether stateside or overseas–are none too quiet, either.
 On the deck of an aircraft carrier, noise levels can range from 130-160 dBA; engine rooms might be indoors (and not have jets taking off), but they’re still extremely loud.
 Noise levels for aviators are high as well, with helicopters on the low end (around 95-100 dBA) and most jets and other aircraft going over 100 dBA.
-Another concern: A 2014 VA study found that exposure to some types of jet fuel seems to cause hearing impairment by disrupting auditory processing.
+Another concern: A 2014 study found that exposure to some types of jet fuel seems to cause hearing impairment by disrupting auditory processing.

-And as a 2015 NIH study of hearing loss among military personnel aptly points out, for the men and women who serve our country, opting out is not an option.
+And as a 2015 study of hearing loss among military personnel aptly points out, for the men and women who serve our country, opting out is not an option.
 In order to complete a mission or carry out everyday tasks, they have to bear with noise exposure.
 And even though hearing protection is standard issue, many of the sounds just described are so loud that even the best-performing hearing protection is not enough.
-OSHA sets standards for sound levels in the workplace, with a permissible exposure limit of 90 dBA over an eight-hour day.
+Government agencies set standards for sound levels in the workplace, with a permissible exposure limit of 90 dBA over an eight-hour day.
 There are different standards for construction workers, but this does not apply to the military.

 Though hearing loss due to noise exposure is irreversible, the impairment can be alleviated with hearing aids.
-The most common kind of hearing loss among veterans is a diminished ability to hear high-frequency sounds, but this type of hearing impairment can be corrected for with specialized hearing aids.
+The most common kind of hearing loss among veterans is a diminished ability to hear high-frequency sounds, but this type of hearing impairment can be corrected with specialized hearing aids.
 Tinnitus can’t be cured, but as it’s often a symptom of another issue, treatment options are also available.